caripizza/lab-04-guess-or-hang/LAB.md

 Create a file `app.js` that exposes functions for running the game.
 Don't forget to include a script tag with `src` for this file.

 1. Create a `loadWord` function that
-    1. Gets a random integer between 0 (inclusive) and length of words (exclusive)
+    1. Gets a random integer between 0 (inclusive) and length of words (exclusive) **DONE**
-    1. Selects the word from the array with that index and store in a `word` variable for use by the guess function (`word` will need to be scoped in way guess function can read.
+    1. Selects the word from the array with that index and store in a `word` variable for use by the guess function. (`word`) will need to be scoped in way guess function can read. **DONE**
     1. Set the visibility on the letters of the "Word to Guess" to hidden and fully hide (no line blank) any unused letter spaces.
 (You might not hide them initially during development so you can "see" that word is loading correctly.
-Otherwise, you will need to inspect with the Dev Tools)
+Otherwise, you will need to inspect with the Dev Tools) **DONE**
 1. Create a `guess` function that
     1. Is called by the submit of the Guess Letter form
     1. Reads the letter from the Guess Letter input (either use form.elements, or directly reference the letter input by Id, as that is the only form control we care about).